 Mitch Matthews: Yeah.

 Tom Ziglar: So what does that mean?
-Well when you figure out like Josh did in his business, his why, it totally changed how he did his business, which attracted all the kinds of right people, not that he doesn’t have problems, but when a good one shows up and they see the environment, they’re like, whoa, this is kind of different.
+Well when you figure out as Josh did in his business, his why, it totally changed how he did his business, which attracted all the kinds of right people, not that he doesn’t have problems, but when a good one shows up and they see the environment, they’re like, whoa, this is kind of different.
 I like this place.
-And so now the of what open up.
-Well now he’s got the right people.
+And so now the of what opens up.
+Well, now he’s got the right people.
 He lives in a place for HVAC is seasonal.
 Plumbing’s not seasonal.
 And so he says, you know what?
 I wish I could bring my guys more work during the times when HVAC’s not a big issue.

-Tom Ziglar: When is … Heat’s a big issue when winter starts and cool’s a big issue when summer starts, but in spring and fall, neither one of those two things are percolating, what else could we do?
+Tom Ziglar: When is … Heat’s a big issue when winter starts and cools a big issue when summer starts, but in spring and fall, neither one of those two things are percolating, what else could we do?
 How could we keep them busy?
 And so, hey, you know what?
 These guys all have the skills to do plumbing.
 If I went out and acquired a plumbing company with a master plumber and they brought their skills inside, that’d be better for all of us.
 So you see how the why changed the how, which opened the door of what.

 Mitch Matthews: Yeah, absolutely.
 And him getting clear on … I’m sure is probably could build all sorts of different types of businesses, but then realize, okay, what’s my part?
 My why is creating that space, building the business, allowing people to be able to provide for their families, all of those things, so that’s a beautiful thing.
-So when you help someone to start this process of getting clear on their why, so they can start to make the best choices, the choices that are right for them, and help them to achieve more, what are the nuts and bolts?
+So when you help someone to start this process of getting clear on their way, so they can start to make the best choices, the choices that are right for them, and help them to achieve more, what are the nuts and bolts?
 What are some of the things that you do with the person to help them get that clarity?